 - By petition to the Graduate Studies Committee: regular course work done in another graduate program.
-(Maximum: 3 units in addition to the 1 unit mentioned above, for a total maximum of 4 units altogether.)
+(Maximum: 3 units in addition to the 1 unit mentioned in (3.), for a total maximum of 4 units altogether.)

 - Philosophy 597, the Proseminar, required of all first year students in the Fall term.

-- Rackham's cognate field requirement, consisting of at least 4 credit hours of graduate-level work in a field other than philosophy.
+- Rackham's Cognate Requirement, consisting of at least 4 credit hours of graduate-level work in a field other than philosophy, completed with a grade of B- or better.
 Graduate work completed outside of Rackham may count toward this requirement, as can Rackham graduate courses cross-listed with philosophy.
 In both cases, the student must submit a petition to the Graduate Studies Committee to have such courses count toward the cognate requirement.
 Since this is a Rackham requirement, all such petitions must be approved both by Graduate Studies and by Rackham.

-Students will be admitted to Candidacy when, and only when, they have satisfactorily completed (a) the Program Units requirement; (b) the Distribution Units requirement; (c) the Additional Candidacy requirements (i.e., Proseminar and Logic); and (d) any applicable Rackham requirements (e.g., the Cognate Requirement).
+Students will be admitted to Candidacy when, and only when, they have satisfactorily completed (a) the Program Unit requirement; (b) the Distribution Unit requirement; (c) the Additional Candidacy requirements (ie, Proseminar and Logic); and (d) any applicable Rackham requirements (eg, the Cognate Requirement).

 Back to top

 In the final stages of achieving Candidacy, the student should begin to explore possible dissertation topics and identify members of the faculty who might serve on a dissertation committee or even as its chair.
-To help guide and structure this process, the student will enroll in a preliminary Dossier Reading Course (599) under the direction of a faculty member likely to serve as the director of the dissertation committee, with the aim of producing a dossier soon thereafter for review by the three faculty members likely to serve on the dissertation committee.
+To help guide and structure this process, the student will enroll in a preliminary Dossier Reading Course (599) under the direction of a faculty member likely to serve as the director of the dissertation committee, with the aim of producing a dossier soon thereafter for review.
 The feedback received from this review should put the student in a good position to proceed to submit the final version of the prospectus shortly thereafter and go forward with the writing of the dissertation.

 a.
 Dossier Reading Course